Table of Contents

 Ever wondered how much you really know?
 It's time to put your brain to the test!

-- Transverse Abdominis: A deep stabilizing muscle that wraps around the torso, acting like a corset to protect and support the spine.
+- Transverse Abdominis: the deep stabilizing muscle that wraps around your torso and helps protect and support your spine.

-- Erector Spinae: A group of muscles along the spine that help with extension and rotation.
+- Erector Spinae: the group of muscles along your spine that help you extend and rotate.

-- Pelvic Floor Muscles and Diaphragm: These muscles work together to support the pelvis, stabilize the lower body, and enhance breathing.
+- Pelvic Floor and Diaphragm: these muscles work together to support your pelvis, keep your lower body stable and help you breathe properly.

 Why Core Strength Matters